RRethy/vim-illuminate/README.md

 This plugin is a tool for illuminating the other uses of the current word under the cursor.

-Illuminate will by default highlight all uses of the word under the cursor, but will a little bit of configuration it can easily only highlight what you want it to highlight based on the filetype and highlight-groups.
+Illuminate will by default highlight all uses of the word under the cursor, but with a little bit of configuration it can easily only highlight what you want it to highlight based on the filetype and highlight-groups.

 Illuminate will also do a few other niceties such as delaying the highlight for a user-defined amount of time based on `g:Illuminate_delay` (by default 250), it will interact nicely with search highlighting, jumping around between buffers, jumping around between windows, and won't illuminate while in insert mode.